24-cell: Geodesics

 The √4 chords occur as 12 vertex-to-vertex diameters (3 sets of 4 orthogonal axes), the 24 radii around the 25th central vertex.

 The sum of the squared lengths of all these distinct chords of the 24-cell is 576 = 242.
 These are all the central polygons through vertices, but in 4-space there are geodesics on the 3-sphere which do not lie in central planes at all.
-There are geodesic shortest paths between two 24-cell vertices that are helical rather than simply circular; they corresponding to diagonal isoclinic rotations rather than simple rotations.
+There are geodesic shortest paths between two 24-cell vertices that are helical rather than simply circular; they correspond to diagonal isoclinic rotations rather than simple rotations.

 The √1 edges occur in 48 parallel pairs, √3 apart.
 The √2 chords occur in 36 parallel pairs, √2 apart.
 The √3 chords occur in 48 parallel pairs, √1 apart.

-The central planes of the 24-cell can be divided into 4 central hyperplanes (3-spaces) each forming a cuboctahedron.
+The central planes of the 24-cell can be divided into 4 orthogonal central hyperplanes (3-spaces) each forming a cuboctahedron.
 The great hexagons are 60 degrees apart; the great squares are 90 degrees or 60 degrees apart; a great square and a great hexagon are 90 degrees and 60 degrees apart.
 Each set of similar central polygons (squares or hexagons) can be divided into 4 sets of non-intersecting Clifford parallel polygons (of 6 squares or 4 hexagons).
 Each set of Clifford parallel great circles is a parallel fiber bundle which visits all 24 vertices just once.

 Each great circle intersects with the other great circles to which it is not Clifford parallel at one √4 diameter of the 24-cell.
 Great circles which are completely orthogonal or otherwise Clifford parallel do not intersect at all: they pass through disjoint sets of vertices.